St Kilda is home to a colony of over 1,400 Little Penguins and attracts many visitors each year.

 Penguin Guide duties include:

 - Minimising the impact of visitors on the colony through education about the use of camera flashes and white light torches, keeping off the rocks and keeping distance from the penguins

 - Removal of litter from the penguin viewing area

-More details about Penguin Guiding is given in our Penguin Guide Handbook.
+More details about Penguin Guiding are given in our Penguin Guide Handbook.